rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     ```

 ### 4. VSCode Remote - SSH extension
 > In this step, we are going to establish remote access using the VSCode extension.
-After this setup, you will be able to access the Jetson remotely using your laptop.
+After this setup, you will be able to access the Jetson remotely using your laptop, external monitor will be no longer needed.

 1. Get your Jetson's IP address